mehulagg/gitlab/doc/user/application_security/api_fuzzing/index.md

    ```

 1. Provide the location of the HAR specification.
 You can provide the specification as a file
    or URL.
+[URL support was introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/285020) in GitLab 13.10 and later.
 Specify the location by adding the `FUZZAPI_HAR` variable:

    ```yaml
    include: